Hiring live-in caregivers is a complex situation in California, especially

 Sometimes, live-in caretakers live on someone’s property, but not

-tiny homes, travel trailers, or recreational vehicles to be stationed on someone’s
+trailers or recreational vehicles to be stationed on someone’s property

 These are called caregiver dwellings or